Mechanicsville in Hanover County, Virginia — The American South (Mid-Atlantic)

 Other nearby markers.
+At least 8 other markers are within walking distance of this marker.
 Fighting at the Totopotomoy (approx. 0.6 miles away); Totopotomoy Creek (approx. 0.7 miles away); Rural Plains (approx. 0.7 miles away); Attacking the High Ground (approx. 0.7 miles away); Shelton House Under Fire (approx. 0.7 miles away); Totopotomoi (approx. 0.7 miles away); Totopotomoy Line (approx. 0.8 miles away); Historic Polegreen Church (approx. 0.9 miles away).
 Touch for a list and map of all markers in Mechanicsville.

 More about this marker.
 In the center is a photo of the cottage.
 Photograph courtesy of Virginia Department of Historic Resources Archive

 Also see . . .
 Pine Slash (pdf file).
 National Register of Historic Places (Submitted on September 2, 2011, by Bernard Fisher of Mechanicsville, Virginia.)